-- Become institutionally accredited by an accrediting agency recognized by the United States Department of Education, with the scope of the accreditation covering at least one degree program. - Achieve accreditation candidacy or pre-accreditation, as defined in regulations, by December 4, 2021, and full accreditation by the extended deadline of August 4, 2025.
+- Become institutionally accredited by an accrediting agency recognized by the United States Department of Education, with the scope of the accreditation covering at least one degree program. - Achieve accreditation candidacy or pre-accreditation, as defined in regulations, or full accreditation by the extended deadline of August 4, 2025.